ChifiSource/Olive.jl/README.md

 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/pexplorer.png"></img>
 </div>

 The **project explorer** is a crucial component to your `Olive` session because it manages the entire underlying filesystem running in your `Environment`.
 At the top of the **project explorer** will be the **inspector**.
 Once expanded, this section contains a file browser and previews of directories and projects in your `Environment` currently.
+Beneath this are the currently loaded directories.
+New directories can be added from the inspector by clicking the arrow next to the current working directory.
+Once added, we can open files from a given directory by double clicking.

 <div align="center">
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/inspectorui.png" width="300"></img>